creusot-rs/creusot/README.md

 ## Proving in Why3

-First, in order to process MLCFG outputs by Creusot, you need the [`stackify` branch](https://gitlab.inria.fr/why3/why3/-/tree/stackify) version of Why3, as mentioned in the Installing section.
-We hope to have this branch integrated and released by 1.5.0 (or ideally earlier).

 Now, let's have Why3 process verification conditions of your MLCFG.

 You can run the following to call Why3 with the SMT solver Z3 (assuming that you are at the repo dir).